ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ~~~~~~~~~~
 {: #fig-sockets title="Socket API Model"}

-The Transport Services architecture evolves this general model of interaction, aiming to both modernize the API surface presented to applications by the transport layer and enrich the capabilities of the transport system implementation.
+The Transport Services architecture evolves this general model of interaction, aiming to both modernize the API surface presented to applications by the transport layer and enrich the capabilities of the Transport System implementation.
 It combines interfaces for multiple interaction patterns into a unified whole.
 By combining name resolution with connection establishment and data transfer in a single API, it allows for more flexible implementations to provide path and transport protocol agility on the application's behalf.

 ~~~~~~~~~~